aronkleinhans/ccMixedMessages/README.md

 # ccMixedMessages

-This is a portfolio project from Codecademy.com.

-Build a Node.js console app that generates random messages each time a user runs the program.
+Built a Node.js console app that generates random messages each time a user runs the program.

-###### (my flavor: A random art prompt script)
+Plus a simple webpage to show the generated text.

 ## Objectives

 * Build a message generator program using JavaScript
 * Use Git version control
 * Use command line
-* Develop locally on your computer
+* Add HTML & CSS

 ## Using